awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 }
 ```

-Use the `get-trail` command to retrieve settings information about a specific trail\.
+Run the `get-trail` command to retrieve settings information about a specific trail\.
 The following example returns settings information for a trail named *my\-trail*\.

 ```
 aws cloudtrail get-trail - -name my-trail